KiyanShabestary/2023-NLIM-heterogeneity/README.md

 ### Fig. 2.
 Flow cytometry data / Growth curve / Chronological lifespan measurement ###

 `fig2a.R` This script generates the bimodality score.
 Note that it is divided in two parts.
 First part calculated the bimodality scores using flexmix.
-Only NLIM is shown for simplicity.
 However, due to the algorithm that can be stuck at local optima, flexmix was performed with multiple initialization (different seeds) and glocal optima results stored under `output_table`.
+For simplicity, part1 is shown for NLIM only and the summary file has already been generated for this step.
 The second part plots the scores for NLIM and NREP from the summary file in `output_table`.